 OV-chip card criticisms

-At €7.50, the OV-chip card is too expensive, particularly for short-term visitors.
+At €7.50, the OV-chip card has always been too expensive, particularly for short-term visitors.
+The whole transport ticket system has become overly complex with over 27 different ticket options in Amsterdam.

-Other criticism of the new system is that large groups travelling together (such as a teacher with students) must each buy separate cards and all check-in and check-out individually.
-Under the old strippenkaart this was achieved with a single stamp of one ticket.
+Another criticism of the system is that large groups travelling together (such as a teacher with students) must each buy separate cards and all check-in and check-out individually.
+Only since 2021 have some transport companies been offering a single group ticket for school children and teachers!

 Additionally, by requiring all travellers to have sufficient pre-paid credit the transport companies are effectively getting an interest-free loan on any unused credit.
-This is slowly changing with some transport companies offering “Flex” products where you travel without credit and are invoiced for use at the end of each month.
+This is slowly changing with the introduction of invoiceable Flex products, as mentioned.

 Finally, people can easily make mistakes by not checking-in or out properly, thus losing the deposit or risking a fine.